 The trail requires constant maintenance.
 Through time the landscape was exeptional volatile because of the interaction of sea, rivers and humans.
 A process of continuously finding a new or better balance.
-Even since we started developing this trail, adjustment had to be made at the Estuary the Zwin region where the International Dike was demolished and the sea was give much more space.
+Even since we started developing this trail, adjustment had to be made at inlet the Zwin, West Flanders where the Internationale Dijk ‘international dike’ was demolished and the sea was give much more space.
 Furthermore, the tidal marshlands of Noarderleech have been reshaped after building a new pumping station at the village of Hallum.
 In Nordfriesland, terps on the Hallig-islands are being hightened, because of the rising sea level.
 Currently the thirty-kilometers-long Afsluitdijk ‘enclosure dam’ is under construction and a brand new river will be created.
 And, of course, we are awaiting the opening of the sea dike at the village of Holwerd.
 And so forth, and so forth.

 Lastly, when designing the trail, we made use of the trailblazers before us.
 Like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Jabikspaad, Trekvogelpad, Romeinse Limespad, Klompepaden, and many many more.